sancsoft/beegit.github.io/new_features/_posts/2014-12-11-free-plans-for-individuals.md

 So we said, why not?
 Today, we updated our pricing plans to include a [free individual account](https://beegit.com/pricing).

-### We've also added a new, smaller team plan.

-The [Startup plan](https://beegit.com/pricing) lets you and up to 2 active team members use Beegit with your team for less than ever, at just $12 total per month.

 That's all we have for today.
 Have questions or want to see an updated demo of the software?
 Shoot us an [email](mailto:support@beegit.com) and we'll be happy to help.